appfigures/string-replace-to-array/readme.md

 # String replace to array

-Works just like `String.replace` but outputs an array instead of a string.
+Works just like `String.prototype.replace` but outputs an array instead of a string.

 ### Simple example